 1. Eat more

 "Extra calories combined with training leads to growth," says Sean Hyson, C.S.C.S., the group training director for Men's Fitness.
 It's really that cut and dry.
 More muscle comes from more food.
+The right kind of food, that is—like the 9 best foods for effective clean-bulking.

 2. Power up with protein

 Proteins are the building blocks of muscle.
 They assist with the rebuilding and recovery process.
 Shoot for 1-1.5 grams of protein per lean pound of body weight.
+We like these 12 protein-filled foods for your physique.

 3. Don't cut carbs

 Numerous studies have pointed to the benefit of protein supplements in muscle building, but many of them also mention carbohydrates as a hormone-balancing component that maximizes your gains after workouts.
+Here are 7 more reasons to keep the carbs.

 4. Use dumbbells